Paternalistic conservatism: One-nation conservatism

-One-nation conservatism was first conceived in the United Kingdom by Conservative Party prime minister Benjamin Disraeli, who presented his political philosophy in two novels, Coningsby and Sybil, Or The Two Nations, published in 1844 and 1845 ,respectively.
-Disraeli's British conservatism proposed a paternalistic society with the social classes intact but the working class receiving support from the well off.
-Disraeli emphasised the importance of social obligation rather than the individualism that pervaded British society.
-Disraeli warned that Britain would become divided into two nations (of the rich and poor) as a result of increased industrialisation and inequality.
-Concerned at that division, he supported measures to improve the lives of the people to provide social support and protect the working classes.
+One-nation conservatism was first conceived in the United Kingdom by Conservative prime minister Benjamin Disraeli, who presented his political philosophy in two novels, Coningsby and Sybil, Or The Two Nations, published in 1844 and 1845, respectively.
+Disraeli proposed a paternalistic society with the social classes intact but the working class receiving support from the well off.
+He emphasised the importance of social obligation rather than the individualism that pervaded British society.
+Disraeli warned that the United Kingdom would become divided into two nations (of the rich and poor) as a result of increased industrialisation and inequality.
+Concerned at that division, he supported measures to improve the lives of the people, to provide social support and to protect the working classes.

 Disraeli justified his ideas by his belief in an organic society in which the different classes have natural obligations to one another.
 He saw society as naturally hierarchical and emphasised the obligations of those at the top to those below.
-This was a continuation of the feudal concept of noblesse oblige. which asserted that the aristocracy had an obligation to be generous and honourable.
+This was a continuation of the feudal concept of noblesse oblige, which asserted that the aristocracy had an obligation to be generous and honourable.
 To Disraeli, that implied that government should be paternalistic.
 One-nation conservatism identifies its approach as pragmatic and non-ideological.
 There is an acceptance of the need for flexible policies, and one-nation conservatives have often sought compromise with their ideological opponents for the sake of social stability.
-Disraeli justified his views pragmatically by arguing that should the ruling class become indifferent to the suffering of the people, society would become unstable and social revolution would become a possibility.
+Disraeli justified his views pragmatically, arguing that should the ruling class become indifferent to the suffering of the people, society would become unstable and social revolution would become a possibility.